 We’ve all seen social media posts from successful freelance writers sharing advice about making “X” dollars monthly (or annually).
-But how often do you see posts about steps freelance writers can take to plan for retirement?
+But how often do you see posts about steps a freelance writer can take to plan for retirement?
 Unless you’re searching for it specifically, probably not that often.

 Freelancers are considered part of the “gig economy,” and, according to Statistica’s 2018 research study, 27% of these professionals didn’t have retirement savings.
 Depending only on social security retirement income is tricky and not always sustainable.
 Statistics from research conducted by the US Bureau of Labor and Statistics reveal that by 2030, over 16 million workers ages 65 and older will still be in the workforce.